rootiest/zippy_guides/guides/macros.md

 If you are using SuperSlicer and comfortable with adding the additional commands to your macro then I would recommend using this feature for more granular control over your prints.

-> Note: See the [SuperSlicer Start G-Code](#superslicer-start-g-code) section above for more information on the "Label Objects" option and how it can be used to enable the exclude_object feature and, if you have a probe, the adaptive meshing feature.
+> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
+This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
 >
-> For more information, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.
+> For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.

 ## IdeaMaker Start G-Code